jaduplansti/Smol-Compiler/README.md

-# c-plus-compiler
+# Smol Compiler
-A Small Compiler For The C+ Language
+> Just Another Compiler
+You Can Compile By Running `make` and hope it works